-Kelio and the GDPR
+Kelio and GDPR

-The GDPR regulation for HR and access control software
+The GDPR regulation for HR and Access Control software

 - security of personal data collected

-- appointment of a contact person – a single point of contact.
+- appointment of a single contact person.

 Kelio software and compliance with the GDPR